 It is only as you are paddling out to the stack in good conditions knowing you are about to climb it, do you realise just how big the stack is and it is huge with colossal roofs and Damocles boulders in its upper reaches.

-From the huge ledge system below the west face we racked up and had a look at our intended route up the sea ward face of the stack.
+From the huge ledge system below the west face, we racked up and had a look at our intended route up the seaward face of the stack.
 I had up to this point intended to follow Mick Fowlers 1990 original route and finding where this climb started was easy enough, leaving Paulina anchored into the ledge below I made a few moves up to Mick's "interesting overhang" above.
-The rock at this point is regularly sea washed and is pretty good quality BUT it is north facing and covered in a thin green coating of sandy lichen, the overhang felt hard, greasy, scary, exposed and about another 200 reasons why this was all a very bad idea.
-I down climbed a move or two and had a look around the corner to find a death drop overlooking the abyss, my heart sank until I saw the juggy hand rail across the abyss.
-A with a swift thuggy hand traverse over the ocean I reached the salvation of another huge ledge directly below the north face.
+The rock at this point is regularly sea-washed and is pretty good quality BUT it is north facing and covered in a thin green coating of sandy lichen, the overhang felt hard, greasy, scary, exposed and about another 200 reasons why this was all a very bad idea.
+I down climbed a move or two and had a look around the corner to find a death drop overlooking the abyss, my heart sank until I saw the juggy handrail across the abyss.
+And with a swift thuggy hand traverse over the ocean, I reached the salvation of another huge ledge directly below the north face.
 From here I followed a series of greasy unprotected ledges to a huge undercut recess/crawl space at the western edge of another huge ledge.
-Built a good belay in the recess and up came Paulina, we were now 20 or so metres up the stack and above us it all looked very steep, overhanging and difficult climbing.
+Built a good belay in the recess and up came Paulina, we were now 20 or so metres up the stack and above us, it all looked very steep, overhanging and difficult climbing.